Tackiest Celebrity Cars main image

 (Gregory Bojorquez/Archive Photos/Getty Images; Midjourney)

-It's like if Elvis wanted his car to resemble an RV, blurring the distinction between automotive elegance and flamboyant extravagance.
-The Cadillac Series 75 Fleetwood is a tribute to Elvis' extravagant style and appreciation for the finer things in life.
+The Continental Mark II was designed to exemplify mid-century luxury, yet it's giving bloated land yacht.
+This automobile reflects Elvis' gaudy taste and enthusiasm for the "big" things in life.
 But let's be real, if your car has more gold than Fort Knox and luxuries enough for a hotel suite, you've probably gone too far, friend.

 (Zak Hussein/Corbis Entertainment/Getty Images)